-Bicycles are two wheeled vehicles on which people may be seated, and move along using human power on foot pedals.
+Bicycles are two wheeled vehicles with a frame, a saddle on which the rider sits, handlebars for steering and are propelled using human power on foot pedals.

-Cycling is not only a popular form of transport, but it is also a healthy and enjoyable outdoor activity for children.
+Cycling is a popular form of transport and is also a healthy and enjoyable outdoor activity for children.
 As with most activities, cycling has the potential to cause injury to the rider, with head injuries being the most common cause of serious disability and fatality.

 In Australia, over a ten year period, 37,382 children aged 0-16 years were admitted to hospital for injuries sustained while cycling.1 In 2016-2017, 182 children were admitted to the Sydney Children’s Hospitals Network for pedal cycle injuries.2

-The law states that bicycles sold in Australia must comply with the Australian Standard (AS/NZS 1927).
+The law states that bicycles sold in Australia must comply with the Australian Standard (AS/NZS 1927 - Pedal bicycles - Safety requirements).

 In 1991, the bicycle helmet legislation was introduced in NSW making it mandatory for all riders to wear helmets while riding a bicycle.

-The law, Trade Practices (Consumer Product Safety Standard) (Bicycle Helmets) Amendment Regulations 2001 (including SLI NO 390 of 2009) states that all helmets for pedal cyclists sold in Australia must comply with the Australian Standard (AS/NZS 2063).
+The Trade Practices (Consumer Product Safety Standard) (Bicycle Helmets) Amendment Regulations 2001 (including SLI NO 390 of 2009) states that all helmets for pedal cyclists sold in Australia must comply with the Australian Standard (AS/NZS 2063 - Bicycle helmets).